ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

    Menu to export a table as a standalone python program. :label:`fig-export`

-A scisheet can be executed as a standalone program or as a function in a python module.
+A scisheet can be exported as a standalone program or as a function in a python module.
-The feature addresses the Reuse requirement since exported programs can be used in scisheet formulas and/or external programs.
+This feature addresses the reuse requirement since exported programs can be used in scisheet formulas and/or external programs.
-The export feature also addresses the Performance requirement since executing standalone code eliminates the overheads of the spreadsheet environment.
+The export feature also addresses the performance requirement since executing standalone code eliminates the overheads of the spreadsheet environment.

 Fig. :ref:`fig-export` displays the scisheet popup menu for program export.
-The user sees a menu with entries for the function name, inputs (list of column names that are inputs), and outputs (list of column names that are computed by the function).
+The user sees a menu with entries for the function name, inputs (a list of column names), and outputs (a list of column names).

 Program export produces two files.
 The first is the python module containing the exported function.